Roasted Red Pepper Soup

 - Then peel the charred skin off each pepper half and place the peppers in the pot.
 Discard the waxy skins.

 - Reduce the heat, cover, and simmer for another 20 minutes.
 Remove the bay leaves and thyme sprigs.
-Then, using a hand-held immersion blender or standard blender, blend until smooth. *If using a blender, be sure to remove the plug on the lid and cover with a kitchen towel—this will allow the heat to vent without a big mess!
+Then, using a hand-held immersion blender or standard blender, blend until smooth. *If using a standard blender, be sure to remove the plug on the lid and cover with a kitchen towel—this will allow the hot steam to vent without a big mess!
 Once the soup is pureed, add the heavy cream and 3 ounces of shredded gouda to the soup.
 Puree again and allow the cheese to melt into the soup.
 Taste, then add salt and pepper if needed.
 If the soup is too thick, add an additional 1 cup of broth or water to thin it to your desired consistency.

 - Meawhile, turn the oven to 350℉.
 Place the baguette slices on a baking sheet. and sprinkle with 5 ounces of shredded gouda.
 Bake the cheese toast for 5-7 minutes, until melted and bubbly.